 Dizziness can be have a variety of different causes.
 A Vestibular Physiotherapist deals with dizziness and imbalance everyday allowing us to assess and diagnose the cause of your dizziness accurately.

 Vestibular dizziness is caused by an imbalance in your inner ear and will respond well to vestibular rehabilitation.
-There will be definite signs throughout your oculomotor examination that allow us to diagnos a vestibular issue.
+There will be definite signs throughout your oculomotor examination that allow us to diagnose a vestibular issue.

 Sometimes a neurological assessment is required if we suspect a problem with the central nervous system or a peripheral neuropathy.

-The vestibular system is our innear ear balance system and it perceives our head position relative to gravity.
+The vestibular system is our inner ear balance system and it perceives our head position relative to gravity.
 There are 5 different sensory organs involved in sensing both linear and angular movements relative to gravity.
 Thanks to 2 very important reflexes we are provided with stable gaze while we are moving as well as a stable posture.

 Assessment of your balance will include assessment of all 3 of these areas.
-As your vestibulo ocular reflex provides gaze stability by linking your eye muscles to the sensory organs in your innear ear, a dyfunction in this system will be seen as an inability to stabilize your eye movements.
+As your vestibulo ocular reflex provides gaze stability by linking your eye muscles to the sensory organs in your inner ear, a dysfunction in this system will be seen as an inability to stabilize your eye movements.
 For this reason in our assessment we are able to get specific information about what is happening in your inner ear by assessing your eye movements.